oracle-devrel/cd3-automation-toolkit/docs/createnetwork-cli.md

 - Route Table and Route Rules
 - DRG Route Table and DRG Route Rules

-1. Modify your excel sheet to update required data in the Tabs - RouteRulesInOCI, SecRulesInOCI, DRGRouteRulesInOCI tabs. <br>
+1. Modify the Excel sheet to update required data in the Tabs - RouteRulesInOCI, SecRulesInOCI, DRGRouteRulesInOCI tabs. <br>

 2. Execute the _setupOCI.py_ file with _workflow_type_ parameter value to _create_resources_:
    ```